lamudi-gmbh/use-case-bundle/doc/03-use-case-contexts.md

 ```

-If you want to specify additional options with your default Context, the name of the Processor must be provided under the ```type``` key:
+If you want to specify additional options with your default Context, the name of the Processor must be provided
+as a key, and the options must be provided as key-value pairs under that key:

 ```
 # app/config/config.yml